 - a.
-Collection, treatment and reuse of water may be considered along with small-scale, sustainable water development to provide for limited agricultural diversification -as long as it doesn't degrade environmental resources . - b.
+Consider collection, treatment and reuse of water along with small-scale, sustainable water development to provide for limited agricultural diversification -as long as it doesn't degrade environmental resources. - b.
 Support both organic and/or locally grown agriculture. - c.
 Revise draft language limiting the amount of residential and non-agricultural building on agriculturally zoned properties. - d.
 Clarify that the recently adopted development code revisions pertaining to agriculture (such as the clustering of non-agricultural buildings) are also carried forward in the Plan.

 Response: How best to address nonagricultural building remains unresolved.
-Staff continues to recommend limiting residential building size in agricultural areas and will attempt to address your Commission's concerns.
+Staff continues to recommend limiting total residential building size (excluding farm worker housing) in agricultural areas after researching precedence already set in communities like Indian Valley, with house size limitations.